gcharang/KomodoPlatform-wiki/Step-by-Step-Setup-Guide-for-ETH-(ERC20)-Token-Swap-Using-barterDEX.md

 Install all the following dependencies.
 Without installing these, your `marketmaker` binary may crash and not work.

 ### Install gcc-7.2 & g++-7.2 and symlink them as gcc & g++
+The following are steps to install them in Ubuntu.
+If you are using Debian or other forks, please search on Google how to get them in your OS.
 ```shell
 sudo add-apt-repository ppa:jonathonf/gcc-7.2
 sudo apt-get update